ldavidson45/staffing/readme.md

 # Tracker Solutions

 This is a web application to help employers keep track of their staffing practices over time.

- additional notes about how to deploy this on a live system
+Inspired by real-world problems faced in the workplace, Tracker Solutions aims to help employers predict their staffing needs on a monthly basis.

+# Built With

+- Python
+- Django
+- Django Templates
+- Charts.js
+- PostgreSQL

+# List of Features

+A user can:

+- Create a new account
+- Log in
+- Log out
+- Create their company profile
+- Add employees
+- Add new roles within their company
+- View employee details and update their roles held within the company
+- View a chart displaying the monthly staffing data for each role on their team

+# Dependencies

+- django
+- psycopg2-binary
+- django-tempus-dominus
+- djangorestframework
+- gunicorn
+- whitenoise
+- python_version = "3.7"

 # Authors

-- **Billie Thompson** - _Initial work_ - [PurpleBooth](https://github.com/PurpleBooth)

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.
+- **Liz Davidson**

+- **Virginia Lash** -Frontend styling-

 ## Acknowledgments